 Graduate students will be given the opportunity to report scholarships online when responding to your Financial Aid Award Notice (FAAN) through MyU.

 Receiving a scholarship may affect the amount of other financial aid you are eligible to receive, and some scholarships are not included in the undergraduate scholarship search.
 Find additional scholarship resources below.

 University scholarship awards disburse in accordance with the University's financial aid award policy.
 Consistent with University policy, the total annual aid amount awarded to a student, including all scholarships and grants, cannot exceed cost of attendance at the University of Minnesota Duluth.

 Financial aid awards (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of their program for the academic year, as determined by the Office of Financial Aid.

-When you receive a scholarship from an organization outside of the University of Minnesota Duluth, your existing financial aid awards will be reviewed and adjustments may be made based on the receipt of your scholarship(s).
+When you receive a scholarship, your existing financial aid awards will be reviewed and adjustments may be made based on the receipt of your scholarship(s).
 You may see a reduction in other types of aid, such as loans, work-study, or institutional aid.

 The University of Minnesota Duluth will allow you to receive the maximum benefits of any scholarships within the US Department of Education guidelines.